hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

 ### Price Bands

-Price Bands contain the following information:
+Price Bands contain the following information (as seen in `FulfillmentPriceBandImpl`):
-- id: the unique identifier of the band
+- `id`: the unique identifier of the band
-- resultAmount: the price for the band
+- `resultAmount`: the price for the band
-- resultAmountType: how the price is to be applied to the fulfillment group ('RATE' or 'PERCENTAGE')
+- `resultAmountType`: how the price is to be applied to the fulfillment group ('RATE' or 'PERCENTAGE')
-- retailPriceMinimumAmount: the lowest price applicable to the band
+- `retailPriceMinimumAmount`: the lowest price applicable to the band
-- fulfillmentOptionId: the unique identifier of the fulfillment option the band relates to
+- `fulfillmentOptionId`: the unique identifier of the fulfillment option the to which the band

 To configure the price bands specified in the table above, run the following sql statements directly against the database: